Cardiganshire Short Mat Bowling Association

-Cardigan currently has four qualified club coaches at three clubs: Aberporth, Manordeifi and Rhydlewis.
+Cardigan currently has nine qualified club coaches at five clubs: Aberporth, Manordeifi and Rhydlewis.
 Please check the individual club pages if you would like to find out more or maybe receive some help with your game.

 Being a coach doesn't necessarily mean that they are the best player - merely that they are someone who can teach the theory of the game to players and hopefully help with teaching particular shots or advising on where someone is going wrong.